-2.1 Detecting Personality and Emotions in Film/Play scripts
+2.1 Detecting Personality and Emotions in Film Scripts

 All modalities of human interaction express personality and emotional states namely voice, word choice, gestures, body posture and facial expression.
-In order to recognise emotions in text and to create life-like characters, psychological theories for emotion, mood, personality and social status are translated into computable methods, e.g Ekman's 6 basic emotions [2], the Pleasure-Dominance-Arousal model (PAD) [3] with intensity values or the OCC model (Ortony-Clore-Collins) [4] with cognitive grounding and appraisal rules.
+In order to recognise emotions in text and to create life-like characters, psychological theories for emotion, mood, personality and social status are translated into computable methods, e.g., Ekman's 6 basic emotions [2], the Pleasure-Dominance-Arousal model (PAD) [3] with intensity values or the OCC model (Ortony-Clore-Collins) [4] with cognitive grounding and appraisal rules.
 Word choice is a useful indicator for the personality of a story character, their social situation, emotional state and attitude.
 Different approaches to textual affect sensing are able to recognise explicit affect words such as keyword spotting and lexical affinity [5], machine learning methods [6], hand-crafted rules and fuzzy logic systems [7] and statistical models [6].
-Common knowledge based approaches [8, 9] and a cognitive inspired model [10] include emotional context evaluation of non-affective words and concepts.
-The unified writing style and strict formatting of screenplays and play scripts eases the machine parsing of scripts and facilitates the detection of semantic context information for visualisation.
-The prose of scene descriptions focuses on what is audible and visible.
-Through text layout analysis of capitalisation, indentation and parentheses, elements such as dialog, location, time, present actors, actions and sound cues can be visually recognised and directly mapped into XML-presentation [11].
+Commonsense knowledge-based approaches [8,9] and a cognitive inspired model [10] include emotional context evaluation of non-affective words and concepts.
+Strict formatting of screenplays eases machine parsing of scripts and facilitates detection of semantic context information for visualisation.
+Through text layout analysis of capitalisation, indentation and parentheses, elements such as dialog, location, time, present actors, actions and sound cues can be visually recognised and directly mapped into XML-presentations [11].